 Holocaust survivors hail Allianz golf tourney sponsor end

-The company says it paid off most of the policies through the International Commission on Holocaust Insurance Claims and will pay any other legitimate claims.
+Allianz said the protests had nothing to do with it no longer sponsoring the tournament.
+The company has acknowledged collaborating with the Nazi regime in the 1930s and 1940s, but has said it paid off most of the policies through the International Commission on Holocaust Insurance Claims and will pay any other legitimate claims.

 ''While none of us can undo the past, we must confront it,'' spokesman Christian Kroos said in an email. ''Allianz began its compensation efforts in the 1950s by working in close cooperation with the German government, to try to make certain that restitution was made to those who lost their properties during the Nazi period.
 Anything else would be enormously disrespectful - especially to those who suffered unspeakable violence at the hands of Nazi Germany.''

 Hollis Cavner, CEO of tournament organizer Pro Links Sports, said Allianz told his firm years ago it would not renew its contract when it expired after the 2017 tournament.
 A new sponsor is expected to be named soon.

 Florida's senators, Democrat Bill Nelson and Republican Marco Rubio, along with Republican U.S. Rep. Ileana Ros-Lehtinen of Miami, have unsuccessfully pushed legislation that would allow survivors to sue Allianz in U.S. courts.
 Survivors are currently blocked by an international agreement limiting claims to the Holocaust insurance commission, an accord upheld by the U.S. Supreme Court.